 The Takeaway (and the Infographic)

 The shifts in influencer participation in the areas that shape the quality and fabric of daily life points to a fundamental shift in the dynamic between influencers and brands.
 The influencer marketing industry matured in 2020.
-And influencers proved their intrinsic value, beyond just posting the #outfitoftheday for brands.
+And for the first time in the history of social media influencer marketing, influencers unequivocally proved their intrinsic value, beyond just posting the #outfitoftheday for brands.
 Well done, influential ones.

-Hey, if you’re interested in reading more on the changes that rocked the influencer marketing industry, you can read our report.
+Hey, if you’re interested in reading more on the changes that fundamentally changed the influencer marketing industry, you can read our report.